Stakely/stakely-docs/docs/staking-api/introduction.md

 * **Multi-network support**: Blockchains differ significantly in their staking mechanics, and integrating each network independently requires substantial technical effort.
 The Stakely Staking API supports multiple networks using consistent methods, abstracting protocol-level complexity and making multi-chain staking integrations much easier.

-* **Transaction crafting**: The API prepares complete transaction payloads, so you only need to sign them.
+* **Transaction crafting**: The API prepares complete transaction payloads, which are then signed by the integrating application.
 This significantly reduces the effort required to integrate staking for a new blockchain and keeps signing fully under your control.

+* **Staking state and data access**: In addition to transaction crafting, the API exposes read-only methods to retrieve staking-related on-chain data.
+Examples of this are active staking positions, pending rewards, and APR.
+This allows applications to display staking state without implementing network-specific indexing or parsing logic.

 * **Non-custodial by design**: Stakely never manages private keys.
 All transactions are signed by you using your preferred signing setup.
 You can sign locally, via a custodian like Fireblocks, hardware device, MPC wallet, or any other signing method.
 We only generate the transaction payloads.
 The documentation includes examples showing how to sign transactions using different signing approaches.